Walton Arts Center drops COVID-19 vaccine mandate; requires all patrons to wear masks - NewsBreak

 According to a news release from the WAC, the first show with updated protocols in place is A Conversation with Hasan Minhaj on Monday, November 8 at 7 p.m.

-The release says protocols have been updated in response to the downward trend of new cases along with the increasing percentage of vaccinations within the region.Arkansas AG warns against ticket scams as Harry Styles, other acts return with shows
+The release says protocols have been updated in response to the downward trend of new cases along with the increasing percentage of vaccinations within the region.Hamilton tickets on sale November 18 for Walton Arts Center performances

 Visit the WAC’s website to stay informed about its COIVD-19 protocols.